Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Conditioning Requirements

 \subsection{Adapting Binary Metrics to Conditional Problems}

-In unconditional problems, binary metrics typically compare some generated posterior distribution to a prior distribution (often the dataset).
-In a conditional setting, our posterior is instead a conditional distribution.
-In this case, we typically have two options, each with its own strengths.
-We can either compare the conditional posterior distribution to an equivalent conditional prior distribution (usually the subset of the dataset which meets the condition, which must often be estimated).
-Alternatively, we can compare the conditional posterior distribution to the full marginal prior distribution (the whole dataset).
-In either case, much like for unary metrics, we typically average scores over a sweep of conditions for an overall condition-agnostic score, or simply report metrics under several individual conditions.
+In unconditional problems, binary metrics typically compare the generated distribution to a reference distribution (often the dataset).
+When we instead have a conditionally-generated distribution, we can compare against a conditional reference or a marginal reference, approaches with their own strengths, which we discuss below.
+In either case, much like for unary metrics, we typically average scores over a sweep of conditions to yield an overall condition-agnostic score, or simply report metrics under several individual conditions.

-\paragraph{Comparing Conditionally Posterior to a Conditional Prior} Comparing a conditional posterior to a conditional prior is the most natural way to evaluate binary metrics in conditional problems.
-We have illustrated the conditional nearest generated sample metric in Figure~\ref{fig:CNGS}), but this principle applies broadly to many binary metrics.
-However, identifying a conditional prior in conditional problems is often nontrivial.
-When the prior is something other than samples from the dataset (a pareto-optimal subset in generational distance, for example), we can't trivially select a conditional subset of the prior and proceed.
-Even when we are simply using the dataset as a reference distribution, if we have a continuous conditioning space, we can't select a discrete subset of the dataset which exactly respects the condition.
+\paragraph{Comparing Generated Distribution to a Conditional Reference} Intuitively and most commonly, we would compare the conditionally-generated distribution to a conditional reference\footnote{This is the standard formulation for class-conditional variants of popular metrics like class-conditional FID and IS~\cite{benny2021evaluation}.}.
+Classically, this is the subset of the dataset that adheres to the prescribed condition\footnote{When the reference set is not the dataset, the concept of a conditional subset may not make sense.
+For example, the reference distribution in generational distance is a Pareto-optimal set.
+The conditional subset of this reference may have significant gaps and may no longer be a strong reference set, defeating the purpose of the metric.}.
+We have illustrated the conditional nearest generated sample metric in Figure~\ref{fig:CNGS}, but the principle applies broadly to many binary metrics.

+Identifying a conditional data subset is often nontrivial in continuous conditioning problems since we can't select a discrete subset of the dataset which exactly respects the condition.
 Instead, we can approximate by selecting a subset of the dataset whose conditions are proximal to the condition used to create the generated distribution.
 However, this necessitates calculating some distance in the conditioning space, such as the vicinal loss defined in literature~\cite{pcdgan, ding2020ccgan}.
 Calculating these vicinity-based values may again be nontrivial in problems with high-dimensional or multimodal conditioning information.